-Warning: If you are not practically resting in the identity that Christ gave you by His finished works, you can subtly slip into an obedience lifestyle thinking what you do pleases God as though there is some merit system based on your works.
+Warning: If you are not practically resting in the identity that Christ gave you through His finished works, you can subtly slip into an obedient lifestyle, thinking what you do pleases God as though there is some merit system based on your works.

 Some may argue this is quietism or passive obedience.
 If that is the argument, you’ve missed the point.
 That would be like saying because I am a human, I passively grow.
 You will not grow by inactivity.
 You must make practical and intentional choices to eat if you want to improve but those things do not make you human.
 The reason you make those choices is that you are a human.